zeticous/main/docs/UserGuide.md

 <br>
 As there are no valid task types with only a start date attribute, it is not accepted. <br>

 **Q:** Why is that after I edit a task, which falls within the notification period, the notification icon does not appear at the top right of that task.
-How can I overcome this?
+How can I overcome this?<br>
-**A:** In order for the notification icon to appear on the top right of an edited task, the task manager has to be restarted i.e. close and open again.
+**A:** In order for the notification icon to appear on the top right of an edited task, the task manager has to be restarted i.e. close and open again.<br>

 ## 4. Command Summary